hannahnier/ClockworkClementine/frontend/README.md

 The main goal was to create a seamless user experience for managing events and calendars.
 In addition to basic features such as setting up a server, managing database connections and integrating a frontend interface, the project also includes several advanced features, such as user authentication, error handling, and data validation.

-Take a look at the deployed website here: [ClockworkClementine.onrender.com](https://ClockworkClementine.onrender.com/)

 ## Technologies Used

 - **Backend:** Node.js, Express, Mongoose, JWT